The Personio People Manual

 Question 2: How Should I Organise My Employee Referral Scheme Policy?

-For this kind of referral program to work, your company needs to have the right setup.
+For this kind of referral programme to work, your company needs to have the right setup.
 For example, both job openings and recommendations should be organised via an online platform – you should avoid bringing in the additional complication of employee referral forms.
 This is the only way that employees can keep themselves informed about vacancies and easily (with just a couple of mouse clicks) share them with their acquaintances.

 Targeting individual employees can also make sense – for example, when certain employees are particularly committed and good at their job.
 You could ask them at regular intervals whether they can recommend any of their acquaintances.